krishnakalyan3/vscode_component/README.md

 ### [Visual Studio Code Server](https://github.com/coder/code-server)

 In VS Code, users can seamlessly leverage the environments that make them the most productive.
-These extensions install a server on the remote environment, allowing VS Code to smoothly interact with remote source code and runtimes.
-This component will install Visual Studio Code Server and access it in a browser.
+This component will install Visual Studio Code Server within a `Work` with a compute profile of your choice and access it in a browser.

 ![VSCode](images/vscode-ss.png)